edwardchalstrey1/fragmented_genome_with_snps/writeup/arabidopsis_chromosome4.md

 It is difficult to say at this stage how *realistic* this version of the model genome is, but it should provide me with a better basis for testing methods of fragment re-arrangement, and eventually causative mutation location.

-For more information, and what I mean by *realistic* see the repository README - ADD LINK!!!
+For more information, and what I mean by *realistic* see the repository [README](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/README.md)